marcelloziotti/curriculum/Curriculum.md

 ### Core Competencies

-- 🧩 **Problem Solving & Initiative:** Thrive on embracing challenges, stepping out of my comfort zone, and figuring out solutions to complex tasks.
-Proactively improve workflows, leveraging team collaboration and customer feedback.
+- 🧩 **Problem Solving & Initiative:** Embrace challenges and tackle complex tasks by identifying and addressing inefficiencies.
+Proactively improve workflows when opportunities arise.
 - 🛠️ **Test-Driven Development (TDD) & Code Quality:** Strong advocate for unit testing, code coverage, and Test-Driven Development, ensuring the highest standards of quality across all projects.
 - 📄 **Clear & Simple Code:** Believe that great code is sincere, unadorned, and free of unnecessary complexity.
 Committed to writing clear, maintainable, and scalable code that teams can easily build upon.
 - 🤝 **Collaboration & Team Success:** My achievements are rooted in the success of the team.
-I enjoy mentoring, sharing knowledge, and learning from others, fostering a culture of growth and continuous improvement.
+I enjoy mentoring, sharing knowledge, and learning from others, fostering a culture of growth and  improvement.
 - ⚡ **Adaptability & Versatility:** Like to juggle among diverse tasks and open to explore new domains.
-- ⚙️ **Continuous Integration (CI) & DevOps Collaboration:** Frequently collaborated with DevOps teams given my deep interest in improving development pipelines and best practices ensuring faster, more reliable builds and deployments.
+- ⚙️ **Continuous Integration (CI) & DevOps Collaboration:** Frequently collaborated with DevOps teams to enhance pipelines and practices for faster software deployment.

+### Languages & Technical Skills

-### Programming & Modeling Languages
+- 💻 **Programming & Modeling Languages:**

-- 💻 **Proficient:** Python, SystemC, Device Modeling Language (DML), CMake
+  - Proficient: Python, SystemC, Device Modeling Language (DML), CMake
-- 🛠️ **Experienced:** C, C++, Make, Bash
+  - Experienced: C, C++, Make, Bash
-- 🔧 **Familiar:** VHDL, Verilog, SystemVerilog, Java, Assembly (ASM)
+  - Familiar: VHDL, Verilog, SystemVerilog, Java, Assembly (ASM)

-## Languages

-- :it: **Italian:** Native
-- :us: **English:** Fluent
-- :de: **German:** Intermediate
-- :es: **Spanish:** Basic
+- 🌐 **Languages:** Italian (Native), English (Fluent), German (Intermediate), Spanish (Basic)